 Kanna found the reprimand to be hypocritical, considering that the woman had just criticized the monastery herself, but Parama didn’t seem to notice and he apologized anyway.
 Perhaps it’s not so much about what you say, Kanna thought, so much as who says it.

 Goda turned to leave and, without exchanging a word between them, both Kanna and Parama began following her at the same time.
-Kanna looked at him.
-He was giving her a strange little smile, as if they were co-conspirators sharing some secret, and she didn’t know how to respond to it.
+Kanna looked at him, mildly annoyed.
+He was giving her a strange little smile, as if they were co-conspirators sharing some secret, but she didn’t know what that could possibly mean.

-Parama shuffled ahead.
-He reached Goda’s side again and took a handful of her sleeve.
+Parama shuffled ahead to Goda’s side and took a handful of her sleeve.
 “Porter Goda, why don’t you come by my cabin tonight?
 I rearranged my room since you were last here.
 Don’t you want to see what I’ve done with the place?”

 Kanna reluctantly followed.